Black Granite Worktops for Kitchens

 Granite is very good at standing up to heat, although we always advise using a trivet for hot pans which are straight out of the oven or off the bob.
 The stone is also very scratch resistant too but use a chopping board to avoid knife marks.

-Fitting black granite is like any other worktop fit.
+Fitting black granite in a kitchen is like any other worktop fit.
 At County Stone we pride ourselves on our well-proven approach and our team of expert fitters and cutters.
 Our fitters will draw up a precise template at your home, and our workshop team will cut the slab to the exact measurements provided, including irregular shapes and curves.
 The fitting team will return to fit your new worktop precisely in place and leave your kitchen in pristine condition.